I'm a Senior Associate Solicitor in the Public Law and Human Rights team in Newcastle upon Tyne.

-I enjoy spending time with my husband and two young children, one of whom has complex medical needs.
+I enjoy spending time with my husband and two children, both of whom have SEN needs and medical needs.
 I’m also a carer for my mum who is diagnosed with a rare form of Young Onset Dementia called Posterior Cortical Atrophy.

 I’m lucky enough to live near the coast and love to spend time down at the beach on those rare sunny days we get in Newcastle.
-I also work with and support local charities including the Tiny Lives Trust, who I am a parent ambassador for and SWAN UK, both of whom have supported my family.
+I also work with and support local charities including the Tiny Lives Trust, who I'm a parent ambassador for, and SWAN UK, both of whom have supported my family.